 When the person is ready, they may consider taking action in the areas of your life where they see potential for change and learn new skills to support their independence.

-Coping with grief and sight loss is a personal journey, and there’s no one-size-fits-all approach.
+Managing grief and sight loss is a personal journey, and there’s no one-size-fits-all approach.
 Acknowledging the emotional challenges of vision loss and seeking support when needed can help you to begin to move forward and adjust to life.

 For more information.